neffo/bing-wallpaper-gnome-extension/README.md

-# GNOME shell extension Bing Wallpaper Changer
+# GNOME Shell extension - Bing Wallpaper Changer

 Let this simple GNOME shell extension change your wallpaper every day to Microsoft Bing's wallpaper (the image you see when you visit Bing.com).
 It will